Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: 'We can transform any venue to suit your needs!'
+            text: 'Venue Transformation'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Whether your event is for 2,000 people or 200, we have the capacity to plan everything from start to finish and can deliver exactly what you are looking for with our varied industry expertise.
-Your venue will be key to everything and it’s essential that this matches your overall theme as this will really help to bring everything together!'
+            text: "P4 Events has transformed every kind of venue from an empty warehouse to a marquee for 2,000 people and we can deliver exactly what you are looking for with our varied industry expertise.
+No project is too big, in fact, large scale events are just our expertise.\_"
     type: video_bard_block
     enabled: true
   -